 Lights

 A Building Management System can control the lights in a property and use motion sensors, light level sensors and timers as a means of lighting spaces only when required to save energy.
+This integration also extends the life of lighting fixtures by reducing their usage during peak daylight hours.

 Access control